-- Consumer Device Running DD-WRT or Open-WRT – If you have a device that supports flashing an open source firmware such as DD-WRT or Open-WRT you could turn your consumer-grade device into something exponentially more configurable.
+- Consumer Device Running DD-WRT or Open-WRT – If you have a device that supports flashing open-source firmware such as DD-WRT or Open-WRT you could turn your consumer-grade device into something exponentially more configurable.
 Personally, I haven’t had the greatest luck with either of these though some people swear by them.

 - True Enterprise Level Devices such as Cisco – These are typically rack mount (read: big) and not affordable new for a home network.
 This is definitely a valid route to go if you have space and want to learn a marketable skill.
 I hear that used Cisco devices can be quite affordable on eBay.

 Enterprise Cisco gear will look like this:

 - Enterprise Quality Devices at Consumer Prices – You can buy something that has most of the configurability of the Cisco devices above but for the price of a consumer-grade router.
 The two big contenders I’ve run across are Mikrotik and Ubiquiti.
 My impressions are that Mikrotik devices are cheaper and don’t hold your hand as much as Ubiquiti.
 Ubiquiti devices are much sleeker looking, both in their physical appearance and in the graphical interface